Little Girl Blue (album): Aftermath

-The success of "I Loves You, Porgy" resulted in Bethlehem going on to exploit their Simone recordings for the next couple of years, all without her consent.
-On the one hand, the following March they released the album Nina Simone and Her Friends (1960).
+The success of "I Loves You, Porgy" resulted in Bethlehem going on to exploit its Simone recordings for the next couple of years, all without her consent.
+On the one hand, the following March the label released the album Nina Simone and Her Friends (1960).
 This compilation album had four tracks each from Simone, Carmen McRae, and Chris Connor (all three artists had left the label by this time).
 With respect to the Simone tracks, the album featured, along with "I Loves You, Porgy", the remaining three cuts from the 1957 recording session.
 On the other hand, Bethlehem would go on to release a series of singles.
 Thus over the next couple of years Simone singles would come both from the new material she was recording for Colpix, and from the 1957 Bethlehem session.
 Bethlehem would go on to release every track from that session either as A-side or B-side (and sometimes both) with the final single appearing in August 1962.